bshanahan/bshanahan.github.io/neutrino.md

 title: De-bias your news!
 ---

-# De-bias your news!
+# Temper, tempered.

-Paste a URL below to remove bias from the page.
+Paste a URL below to have AI remove bias from the page.

 <pre id="output" style="white-space: pre-wrap; margin-top: 1em;"></pre>